|Honda CB 350 RS STD||₹ 1,97,753 Ex-Showroom|

 Honda CB350 RS Riding ADs

 The switchable traction control may seem like overkill on a 21.1 horsepower motorcycle.
 But newbie riders won’t mind the system being there to prevent unnecessary wheel spin on slippery surfaces.
 The ride quality at low speeds is a little stiffer than the competition, but it remains composed as the speed rises.

 It is pretty good at isolating big potholes as well, and you won’t mind maintaining a fair clip over bad roads.
 The brakes, leave no cause for complaint either and the abs are well-calibrated.
 And does not intrude unnecessarily.

-And I think for the extra money that Honda is charging over the H’ness CB350 it is money well spent.
+And I think the extra money that Honda is charging over the H’ness CB350 is money well spent.